Sprinter05/gochat/doc/SPECIFICATION.md

 ## Connection

 When connecting to the server it is important to know that **any malformed packet** will automatically close the connection.
-Moreover, the server has a **3 minutes** deadline for receiving packets, after which the connection will close if nothing is received.
-A `KEEP` packet may be used to allow the connection to persist, but abuse of said operation will cause a disconnection.
+Moreover, the server has a **10 minutes** deadline for receiving packets, after which the connection will close if nothing is received.
+A `KEEP` packet may be used to allow the connection to persist.

 ### Registering a user
 The client application must create an RSA key pair and then send **both** the public key and username to the server, which will only error if the username or key is already in use.
 The RSA key pair should be **4096 bits** and be sent in `PKIX, ASN.1 DER` format to the server.